tedmoore/schelp2/docs/Classes/DebugFrame.md

 ## Description

 A representation of the call frame.
-Can be used to reconstruct a backtrace by using [#-caller](#-caller).
+Can be used to reconstruct a backtrace by using [caller](#caller).
 An instance can be acquired by calling [Object#-getBackTrace](../Classes/Object.md#-getbacktrace).
 While this is often not useful due to function inlining, it is useful when called on an [Exception](../Classes/Exception.md), see the implementation of [Exception#-reportError](../Classes/Exception.md#-reporterror) where a call to [Object#-dumpBackTrace](../Classes/Object.md#-dumpbacktrace) can be replaced by a call to [Object#-getBackTrace](../Classes/Object.md#-getbacktrace) and a call stack constructed manually.